kobakos/Acrylic_3D_KB/README.md

 This keyboard is really tall, so a wrist rest is recommended to type properly.(You can make this lower by cutting off the 2nd pinky column and the bottom thumb key).

 In this guide, I will call the red colored part 'plate section', and the gray part 'bottom section'.

+(This image is the old version, but it's basically the same)
 ![case structure](/readme_images/irowake.png)

 # What you'll need